Founding Camp Quest

 As the number of Camp Quests increased, more of a need developed for coordination among the independently operated programs.
 In 2007 Camp Quest, Inc., the operator of the original Camp Quest, expanded its mission to also serve as an umbrella organization supporting all of the Camp Quest camps in North America.

 In 2008, with the generous support of a grant from the Institute for Humanist Studies, Camp Quest, Inc. hired its first employee, former executive director Amanda Metskas.

 In 2017, Camp Quest hired its current executive director, Kim Newton.
-Camp Quest is continuing to expand with new week-long camp sessions launching in Florida, Mississippi, and Iowa.
-We now have thirteen Camp Quest affiliates across North America and overseas partners in the UK and Switzerland.
+Camp Quest is continuing to expand.
+We now have twelve Camp Quest affiliates across North America and overseas partners in the UK and Switzerland.